neagle/serverless-slackbot-starter/README.md

 ### Create a `/randomCocktail` command

-Let's use a public API from [the Cocktail DB](https://www.thecocktaildb.com/api.php) to make a command that does something useful.
+Let's use a public API from [the Cocktail DB](https://www.thecocktaildb.com/api.php)² to make a command that does something useful.
 (I have a generous standard of usefulness.)

+² For development purposes, their API can be used with a generic, public API key.
+If you want to use this in any kind of service that gets released, you'll need to create an account and get an actual key.

 - Create a new function and endpoint to get a random cocktail in `handler.js` and `serverless.yml`
 - Grab some way to make a get request in Node.
 A simple, convenient way to go is to make [a simple wrapper to work with Node's native http module using promises](https://github.com/neagle/serverless-slackbot-starter/blob/master/utils.js#L5-L27).